odkr/pandoc-zotxt.lua/README.md

 * Zotero (v5 or newer)
 * zotxt (v5 or newer)
-* Better BibTex for Zotero
+* Better BibTeX for Zotero

 ## Contact